 Click here to read reassuring news about the drug used to control PPID.

-Because ACTH levels are naturally elevated in the autumn, veterinarians used to avoid testing horses for PPID at that time of year.
+Because ACTH levels are naturally elevated in the autumn, veterinarians used to tests for diagnosing PPID at that time of year.
 Eventually, more research led to a better understanding of seasonal changes and testing year-round became feasible, though week-to-week fluctuations in hormone levels still complicate the process.
 Clinicians must weigh the horse’s clinical signs and the test results in making a diagnosis.

 To provide clinicians with more accurate baselines, Durham and his team gathered information on ACTH testing in 75,892 horses from across the United Kingdom over a four-year period.
 In addition to the test results and the exact date the blood was drawn, information from each case included whether the horse had high or low probability of PPID based on clinical signs.
 An older, laminitic horse with a non-shedding coat, for instance, would fall into “high suspicion” of having PPID group.